 TOP 10 but I find its more relevant to get a percentage of the top longest running queries as it will give you a better snapshot of what is going on.

 I found inspiration for the following script from a quick Google search but have modified it to include the database name and object name as well as a better method for displaying the actual code that is being executed.
-I have also added a WHERE clause, which commented out by default, to specify certain databases.

 SELECT TOP 10 PERCENT